Frequently Asked Questions

-Q: What types of music are arranged for ensemble?
+Q: What types of music are arranged for an ensemble?

 Q: Who wrote the arrangements offered on this website?

-A: Nancy Piver wrote all of the arrangements.
+A: Nancy Piver created all of the arrangements.
 She has tested every part herself, and enjoys directing ensembles of various sizes to prove, and improve, their playability.

 Q: Do I need to read standard music notation?

 A: Reading music is not a requirement, but very helpful, as standard notation carries all the information needed to play music effectively.
 The notes show the rhythm and how the note should be played.
 All arrangements include tablature (tab), also.

 A: Reading tablature is not necessary.
 The tab numbers can be helpful with figuring out where on the fretboard to play a note, which in turn helps to figure out fingering.
 All arrangements include standard music notation, also.

 Q: I play by ear.
 How can I learn to play ensemble arrangements?

 A: The MP3 audio files included with these arrangements will be helpful.
 The melody is the easiest part to learn by ear.
 Some of the MP3s emphasize each part, with the ensemble in the background.
 The MP3s come with a slow practice tempo and the target tempo.